CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 You are not asked to testify to theological truth, metaphysical claims, or doctrinal authority.

-You are asked to testify to documented history, recorded belief, and observed consequence.
+You are asked to testify to documented history, recorded belief, lived practice, and observable consequence as preserved in the historical record.

 Do you understand the limits of your testimony?